Meet our team who are working with Australia’s First Peoples by inspiring and promoting self-determination through education, health and employment.

 Rick enjoys doing voluntary work in his community, especially with empowering and motivating indigenous people and preserving language and culture.
 Rick has joined the Seed team as a Stakeholder Engagement Manager in 2018t o open opportunities for our Aboriginal and Torres Strait ISlander students to pursue a career in health and social services.

-Based in our Warana office.
+Based in our Mooloolaba office.
 Ian is a Sunshine Coast local, born in Nambour and lives in Coolum Beach.
 A husband, a father of five and a grandfather of seven.

 Ian has previous experience working in Group Training and 30+ years within the construction industries.
 He has also run his own businesses and developed his own (world first) garden tool, that he manufactures out of Kunda Park here on the Sunny Coast.